riderjensen/usabilityTesting/README.md

 ## To Do

-* Use [this](https://github.com/ogt/valid-url) and [this](https://github.com/dylang/shortid) to create short links?
-* Add test requirements box to the bottom of page
-* Can we do those purely through an outside JavaScript file that will keep time?
 * Post javascript results to the test with all the answers to the questions
-* When parsing, only pull files from head and script tags to change src?
-* Store those sources in a seperate file that we include in their head so that it stays the same accross pages?
 * Store the response in the same file each time and change out the body text?
 Then we dont have to reload JS?
 * Add event listener on window lose focus so that we could show a message to user that tester is not active on it?